flisanp/ms3-baby-food-recipes/README.md

 - [PEP8 online](http://pep8online.com) - used to check the app.py file

 # Deployment
-### Create Project
+## Create Project
-To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+This project was creted on Github using the following steps:
-1. Navigate to Github[GitHub](https://github.com/) and sign in flisanp repositories.
+1. Navigate to Github[GitHub](https://github.com/) and sign in
-2. Select the one that is called ms2-barcelona-guide from the list.
-3. Click on settings in the menu that is located to the top right.
-4. Scroll down to "GitHub Pages"
-5. Under "Source", Select Master Branch from the drop-down menu.
-6. Click Save and the website is now deployed.
+2. On the left hand side above the list of your repositories click on the green button that says "New", this will create a new repository
+3. I choose the Code Institute Template from the drop down menu that says "Repository templates"
+4. Enter a name for the project and then click on the green button that says "Create Repository"

+Before creating the Heroku app you need to add the following files in Gitpod:

+ - To create your requirements file, type this in the terminal:
+    - pip3 freeze --local > requirements.txt
+- To create your Procfile, type this in the terminal:
+    - echo web: python run.py > Procfile

+In the Procfile make sure it contains the following line: web: python app.py, and that it is no blank line after it.

-### Deployment to Heroku
+## Deployment to Heroku
 This project was deployed through Heroku using the following steps:
 1. Navigate to Heroku[Heroku](https://dashboard.heroku.com/login) and sign in
 2. On the top right corner there is a button that says "New".
 Click this button and choose the option "Create New App"
 3. Choose a name for the App and what region that are closest to your location, click "Create App"